Why Do Dachshunds Shake Their Head?

-If your dog continues to act like his ears are bothering him and cleaning doesn’t do the job, it is time to make them an appointment at the vet.
+If your dog continues to act like their ears are bothering them and cleaning doesn’t do the job…it is time to make them an appointment at the vet.
 Your vet has some powerful antibiotics that can help clear up the infection in no time.

 How to Prevent Future Ear Infections:

 Clean your Dog’s Ears more often to prevent future ear infections.
 Make it a routine to clean them at least every two weeks.
 If your dog goes swimming, make sure to clean them out and thoroughly dry their ears to prevent bacteria or fungus from growing inside.

 Taking your dachshund to the vet for an ear exam may also reveal nasty dog ear mites!